Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 \subsection{Proof of Theorem \ref{thm:PPAxiom}}

 In this section we will prove Theorem \ref{thm:PPAxiom}.
 We first prove that under the hypotheses of Theorem \ref{thm:PPAxiom}, cofibrant objects are flat in $L_\C(\M)$.

-\begin{proposition} Let $\M$ be a tractable monoidal model category in which cofibrant objects are flat.
+\begin{proposition} Let $\M$ be a cofibrantly generated monoidal model category in which cofibrant objects are flat and the domains of the generating cofibrations are cofibrant.
 Let $I$ denote the generating cofibrations of $\M$.
 Suppose that every map of the form $f \otimes id_K$, where $f$ is in $\C$ and $K$ is a domain or codomain of a map in $I$, is a $\C$-local equivalence.
 Then cofibrant objects are flat in $L_\C(\M)$. \end{proposition}

 \begin{proof}

 We must prove that the class of maps $\{g\otimes X \;|\; g$ is a $\C$-local equivalence and $X$ is a cofibrant object$\}$ is contained in the $\C$-local equivalences.
 Let $X$ be a cofibrant object in $L_\C(\M)$ (equivalently, in $\M$).
 Let $g:A\to B$ be a $\C$-local equivalence.
 To prove $-\otimes X$ preserves $\C$-local equivalences, it suffices to show that it takes $L_\C(\M)$ trivial cofibrations between cofibrant objects to weak equivalences.
 This is because we can always do cofibrant replacement on $g$ to get $Qg:QA\to QB$.
 While $Qg$ need not be a cofibration in general, we can always factor it into $QA\hookrightarrow Z \stackrel{\simeq}{\twoheadrightarrow} QB$.
 By abuse of notation we will continue to use the symbol $QB$ to denote $Z$, and we will rename the cofibration $QA\to Z$ as $Qg$ since $Z$ is cofibrant and maps via a trivial fibration to $B$.
 Smashing with $X$ gives: